-Even when you use an in-network emergency room, some of the providers working in the emergency room and/or hospital may be out-of-network providers (see section 5.1.4 for more information).
-At an out-of-network emergency room, you cannot be balance billed unless permitted by law.
+All claims for emergency services (as defined in Section 11 will be paid at the in-network benefit level.
+Even when you use an in-network emergency room, some of the providers working in the emergency room and/or hospital may be out-of-network providers (see section 5.1.5 for more information).
+These out-of-network providers may not bill you, and you do not have financial responsibility, for an amount greater than the applicable cost sharing and deductible under the policy.
+Likewise, at an out-of-network emergency room, you cannot be balance billed except when permitted by law.